This is how company employees usually “sting” in Red Team exercises

 E. USB Dropping

-This well-known social engineering technique consists of leaving a USB drive containing a virus in the company.
+This is a social engineering technique that involves leaving a device with malicious software in the vicinity of a company.
 Some worker picks it up and plugs it into his computer out of mere curiosity.
 In this way, the device is infected.

 F. Deployment of fraudulent devices in the company